clemsonacm/hackpack/README.md

 All code must have tests that meet the following requirements

 1. Test at least the upper and lower boundaries of the allowed inputs.
-2. Testing files should be prefixed by "test"
+2. Testing files should be postfixed by `-test` prior to the extension.
+For example,  `foo.cpp` test files should be called `foo-test.cpp` and `foo-test.in` respectively
 3. Tests should be runnable by calling `make test` in the directory of the source

 ### Presentations